Owls (former)

 (NCBI-index: 753189)

-The Snout (Hypena proboscidalis) has, like other snout owlet moths, a striking snout because of the protruding palps.
+Like other snout owlet moths, the Snout (Hypena proboscidalis) has a striking snout because of the protruding palps.
 For the Snout, these palps are longer than for other species.
-The ground color of the top of the wings varies from brown to dull greyish brown or even dark purplish-brown.
+The ground colour of the top of the wings varies from brown to dull greyish brown or even dark purplish-brown.
 Two dark brown cross lines run over the wings.
 The hindwing is very light grey.
-This owlet moth flies in two generations from May to October with a wingspan of 25-38mm.
+This owlet moth flies in two generations from May to October with a 25-38mm wingspan.
 Host plant: Nettle.
 Dutch name: Bruine snuituil.
 Frisian name: Brún snútûltsje.

 Flying period: